Body Image

 If your child makes critical comments about how they look or seems worried about their weight, they may have a negative body image.
 Help your child by helping them navigate and identify what may be contributing to their negative body image, and if possible, reframe it into something positive.

-Talking with your children about body image
+Talking with your child about body image

 Prepare for the conversations